AI Chat Mode¶

 Known Limitations¶

-- Chat requests and tool endpoints are not rate-limited server-side; very long automated loops are bounded only by the per-message tool budget and your Copilot plan quotas.
+- Chat requests and tool endpoints are not rate-limited server-side; very long automated loops are bounded only by the per-message tool budget and your provider's own quotas.

 - If the model stream fails mid-response, that exchange is not added to the history — re-send the prompt.